You can learn how to make Italian Cream Puffs with this simple recipe.

 Notes

-- fill with this sweet ricotta filling
+- Use this sweet ricotta filling to fill the puffs.

 Nutritional Estimate Per Serving